 Blind strings and pull cords are the same string: The lift strings run up through the headrail and become the pull cord.
 That's why blinds raise and lower when you tug on that pull cord!
 Before starting, examine your blinds to make sure you've identified the right lift strings.

-Study the way the original light string passed through the slats and the ladder strings, and take pictures for reference—trust us, you’ll be glad you did it later.
-Make sure the blinds are completely extended before beginning this task, as you will need to feed the new cord through the slats.
-You might want to remove the blinds from the headrail and lay them on the ground so you aren’t fighting gravity the entire time.
+- Study the way the original light string passed through the slats and the ladder strings, and take pictures for reference.
+Make sure the blinds are completely extended before beginning this task.

-Next, you need to thread the rest of the blind string through the headrail so it can become the pull cord.
-Be careful not to pull the blind string out of the blinds as you do this step!
-You don’t want to undo all the work you just did.
+- Thread the rest of the blind string through the headrail so it can become the pull cord.
+Be careful not to pull the blind string out of the blinds as you do this step.

 How to Prevent Future Damage to Your Blind Strings